Keys to Success

 Clearwater, FL 33763

-The five-year weighted average for Retention is 85.71% and Employer Satisfaction is 100% for the Certificate Medical Assisting program at South College Knoxville Main Campus based on the most 2017 Annual Report Form submitted to the Medical Assisting Education Review Board (MAERB), and the Commission on Accreditation of Allied Health Education Programs, (CAAHEP).
+The five-year weighted average for Retention is 85.71% and Employer Satisfaction is 100% for the Certificate Medical Assisting program at the South College Knoxville Main Campus based on the most 2017 Annual Report Form submitted to the Medical Assisting Education Review Board (MAERB), and the Commission on Accreditation of Allied Health Education Programs, (CAAHEP).

 Students completing the Certificate in Medical Assisting program may choose to continue and earn an Associate of Science in Medical Assisting degree.